 Carrasco is the author of numerous books, including Quetzalcoatl and the Irony of Empire, Religions of Mesoamerica, Breaking Through Mexico's Past: Digging the Aztecs With Eduardo Matos Moctezuma and Cave, City, and Eagle's Nest: An Interpretive Journey Through the Mapa de Cuauhtinchan No. 2, gold winner of the 2008 PubWest Book Design Award, featured in The New York Review of Books.
 He has also served as the editor-in-chief of the Oxford Encyclopedia of Mesoamerican Cultures.
 Carrasco was the executive co-producer of the award winning film Alambrista: The Director’s Cut which put a human face on the ordeal of undocumented workers from Mexico.

 A 2004 recipient of the Mexican Order of the Aztec Eagle, the highest decoration that Mexico awards to foreign nationals, Prof. Carrasco was also the recipient, in 2006, of the Mircea Eliade Jubilee medal for contributions in the study of history of religion.
 Carrasco is a member of the National Academy of Arts and Sciences and in 2011 he was elected as a member of the Academia Mexicana de la Historia, Correspondiente de La Real de Madrid.

-Professor Carrasco will deliver the 2014 Alumnus of the Year address (title TBA) on Thursday, April 24, 2014, at 4:30 p.m. in Swift Lecture Hall with a reception to follow.
+Professor Carrasco will deliver the 2014 Alumnus of the Year address, "From Axis Mundi to Mappa Mundi: Great Temples and Sacred Bundles in Aztec Society," on Thursday, April 24, 2014, at 4:30 p.m. in Swift Lecture Hall with a reception to follow.
 He will also deliver, at noon that same day, the Spring Quarter Dean’s Craft of Teaching Seminar.